MateuVieira/Advent-of-Code-Day-2-Password-Philosophy/README.md

  - 2-9 c: ccccccccc is invalid: both position 2 and position 9 contain c.

 How many passwords are valid according to the new interpretation of the policies?

+> The second part resolution is in the business: part two